Generalised Known Kinematics (GKK) An Approach for Kinematic Observables in Pair Production Events with Decays Involving Invisible Particles: Concept

-The missing information of $I_1$ is translated into a probability distribution function for the $\tau_1$ momentum vector using energy-momentum conservation and the isotropic distribution of the decay of $I_1$ in the rest-frame of $\tau_1$.
-This results in a cone shaped momentum distribution for $I_1$ around the $\tau_1$ momentum in the center-of-mass system of the event.
-Now, we can turn the argument around and constrain the $\tau_1$ momentum direction on a cone around the $V^1_{eff}$ direction, as shown in Figure~\ref{fig:decayStructureCirc}.
+The missing information of $I_1$ translates into a probability distribution function for the $\tau_1$ momentum vector using energy-momentum conservation and the isotropic distribution of the decay of $I_1$ in the rest-frame of $\tau_1$.
+This isotropic distribution results in a cone-shaped momentum distribution for $I_1$ around the $\tau_1$ momentum in the centre-of-mass system of the event.
+Now, we can turn the argument around and constrain the $\tau_1$ momentum direction on a cone around the $V^1_{\text{eff}}$ direction, as shown in Figure~\ref{fig:decayStructureCirc}.

 As a first step, the $\tau_1$-energy $E_{\tau_1}$ is determined.
-In \tautau-events, it can be approximated as half of the centre of mass beam-energy $\sqrt{s}$:
+In \tautau-events, neglecting initial state radiation, we approximate $E_{\tau_1}$ as half of the centre of mass beam-energy $\sqrt{s}$,